-- If withdrawal is before the middle of the semester or summer session as given in the Schedule of Courses, no symbols will be assigned to courses in which the student was enrolled. - 2.
-If withdrawal is after the middle of the semester or summer session as given in the Schedule of Courses and prior to the end of the twelfth week of a semester or prior to the end of the fifth week of a summer session, symbols will be assigned by instructors to courses in which the student was enrolled as follows: W (no grade) to indicate passing or no basis for grade regardless of the grading system under which the student is enrolled, N to indicate failing in a course authorized for P-N grading, or 0.0 to indicate failing in a course authorized for numeric grading.
+- 1. If withdrawal is before the middle of the semester or summer session, no symbols will be assigned to courses in which the student was enrolled. - 2.
+If withdrawal is after the middle of the semester or summer session, symbols will be assigned by instructors to courses in which the student was enrolled as follows: W (no grade) to indicate passing or no basis for grade regardless of the grading system under which the student is enrolled, N to indicate failing in a course authorized for P-N grading, or 0.0 to indicate failing in a course authorized for numeric grading.

-In case of official withdrawal from the University, fees are subject to refund according to the refund policy given in a preceding section.
+In case of official withdrawal from the University, fees are subject to refund according to the refund policy.